Last Updated on February 7, 2021 by Elizabeth

 Many SUVs and pickup trucks (typically the larger vehicle classes) come with AWD or 4WD, and you’re covered if your vehicle has it.
 But when we called the rental car agencies at Denver International Airport, none could guarantee the availability of a vehicle with four- or all-wheel drive.

-Installing chains would bring you in compliance with the law, but rental car companies don’t allow them.
+In that situation, installing chains would bring you in compliance with the law, but rental car companies generally discourage them.
 The rule stems from fear that chains can damage the vehicles.
 Also, rental car companies know that many people don’t know how to properly install tire chains.

 At AutoSlash, we can help you search for SUVs and trucks in areas with winter weather—but be prepared to pay more.
 During snow storms and high-demand holidays, we will often see these vehicles renting for more than $300 per day.